Section last updated: January 2019.

 To view documents

-Files may be viewed in London or Newport, but requests should be made through the Central Enquiry Unit.
+Files may be viewed in London or Newport, but requests should be made through the Information Centre.
 Adequate notice of personal visits should be given, to allow files to be retrieved.
 There is a handling charge for each file requested, which includes the cost of any copies taken.

 To obtain copies of documents